 There's a whole subset of definitions on what counts as an "active" job search.

-Learn more about the state of the economy from USAFacts, and get the data directly in your inbox by signing up for our newsletter.
+Learn more about the Department of Labor (DOL), the labor force participation rate, and get the data delivered to your inbox weekly by signing up for our newsletter.

 Labor Force Statistics from the Current Population Survey